artipie/blog.artipie.com/_posts/2020/11/2020-11-23-python-repository.md

 python3 -m pypiexample
 ```

-If you run these commands then you will a polar plot with three curves, visualisation of our data files.
+If you run these commands then you will see a polar plot with three curves, visualisation of our data files.

-To publish package to the Artipie Central repository build it with `sdist` and use `twine` for upload:
+To publish package to the Artipie Central repository build it with
+[`sdist`](https://docs.python.org/3/distutils/sourcedist.html) and use `twine` for upload:

 ```commandline
 python setup.py sdist bdist_wheel